-International conservation and emissions schemes like REDD+ have mostly failed to recognise and include human realities and their place-based knowledge systems.
+International conservation and emissions schemes like REDD+ have mostly failed to recognise and include human realities and place-based knowledge systems.
 Native inhabitants have been forced from lands in an ill-conceived effort to transform forests into ‘pristine’ reserves.
 Sociocultural wisdom was lost in the pursuit of ill-conceived ecological preservation, in essence splitting what is deemed human and what is deemed nature, and committing cultural genocide in the process.

+This is madness.
 Biodiversity taxonomies need to account for human presence.
 Biodiversity has its own social and political historicity, one of intra-relating between our species and other species.
 If these relationships are left out, any measurement will be a poor descriptor of local biodiversity and could constrain the emergence of richer and more nuanced classifications (Ureta, S., Otaegui, A.).
-A start would be to gather qualitative data such as active cultural practices that augment or destroy the aliveness of the land, how people think about nature situationally, the presence of bio-economies, nomenclature around social relations, and so on.
+A start would be to begin gathering qualitative data such as the presence of active cultural practices that augment the aliveness of the land, and to ask local people how they think about their home.

 Unlike a single molecule that can be abstracted and financialized with greater ease (such as carbon), biodiversity relates to a web of complex interlocking lives.
 These lives and the relationships that underlie them are not fungible units.
 Life is unique to every place and no deft accounting skills can realistically ‘trade’ one forest for another.
 We need to accept that it will be impossible to fully capture in any calculation the full magnificent extent of our planet’s living systems.

 The agriculture industry poses a cautionary tale.
-Over the last century it has trimmed and dressed wildly alive primary forests and polyculture gardens into single commodities, removing anything from the landscape that it could not financialise or measure, and decimated global biodiversity in the process.
+Over the last century it has trimmed and dressed wildly alive primary forests and polyculture gardens into single unitary commodities, removing anything from the landscape that it could not financialise or measure, and decimating global biodiversity in the process.